 But what this does mean is that it can be pretty confusing when it comes to picking one.

-Each one carries different benefits and charges so it is hard to know where to begin.
+Each one offers something slightly different so it can be hard to know where to begin.

 How to Choose a UK Business Bank Account